 [Section 25 amended by No. 58 of 2010 s.
 92 and 134.]

-26. Real estate and business agents to be licensed
+26. Real estate agents and business agents must be licensed

 On and after the appointed day 3 a person shall not carry on business, or by any means hold himself or itself out, as a real estate agent, or a business agent, or both a real estate agent and a business agent, unless he or it is licensed as such under this Act and holds a current triennial certificate in respect of the licence.